Master of Applied Positive Psychology

 Principles of Positive Psychology

-The Principles of Positive Psychology subject will explore the impetus behind the development of positive psychology as well as the theories and frameworks underpinning it.
+This subject introduces the science of positive psychology.
+Students will explore the impetus behind the development of positive psychology including the concepts of wellbeing and flourishing, as well as the theories and frameworks underpinning it.

 Applications of Positive Psychology